AusClimateService/npcp/reports/phase1/phase1_report.md

 and lower values in the south.

 The GCM output tended to overestimate the WSDI and CSDI.
-Dynamical downscaling acted to reduce this overestimation (e.g. Figure 7), but bias correction of the RCM output made no difference.
+Dynamical downscaling acted to reduce this overestimation, but bias correction of the RCM output made no difference (Figure 1a,b and 2a,b; e.g. Figure 7).
 In contrast, the QDC method was associated with smaller biases than the RCM data.
-This is presumably related to the fact that the QDC (delta change) method pertubs the observed training data (which did a good job of representing the WSDI and CSDI), whereas the bias correction methods act on the model data.
+This is presumably related to the fact that the QDC (delta change) method pertubs the observed training data
+(which did a good job of representing the WSDI and CSDI; e.g. Figure 7h), whereas the bias correction methods act on the model data.

 <p align="center">